 A dedicated study-space for graduate students is available on the first floor of the Baillieu Library.
 The room has power-enabled desks with seats for 24 students.
 Graduate students can access the room with their student cards.
-There are also four graduate study-rooms in the Baillieu Library which can be booked for two-hour periods.
+There are also four graduate study-rooms in the Baillieu Library which can be booked for one-hour periods.

-Find additional study spaces
+Tenured study spaces

 For general printing, there are plenty of locations around campus.

-Student IT also have helpdesk staff located on the ground floor of the Baillieu Library, with staff who can assist you.
-If you cant make it to the library in person, you can live chat with the IT support team online during helpdesk hours.
+Student IT also have helpdesk staff located on the ground floor of the Baillieu Library with staff who can assist you.
+If you can't make it to the library in person, you can live chat with the IT support team online during helpdesk hours.